JericN/JericN/README.md

 # Hi there, I'm Jeric! 👋

-Welcome to my hub!
-I'm a soon-to-graduate Computer Scientist with a passion for AI, full-stack development, and building practical (and occasionally chaotic) projects that solve real-world problems. 🚀
+Fueled by a passion for AI and full-stack development, I love creating practical—and sometimes chaotic—projects that solve real-world problems.
+Constantly driven to innovate, I aim to build solutions that truly make an impact. 🚀

 ## 🧠 About Me
 - 🤖 ML/AI Engineer & Full Stack Developer